kylederkacz/lettuce-farmer/README.md

 ============
 **IMPORTANT:** Once Lettuce-Farmer is installed you must enable the auto-completion for feature files in your preferences.
-For most people this will be in the default settings 'Settings - Default' (Sublime Text 2 > Preferences > Settings - Default), but if you have the 'auto_complete_selector' defined in another file you will need to change this there.
+For most people this will be in the default settings 'Settings - Default' (`Preferences > Settings - Default`), but if you have the 'auto_complete_selector' defined in another file you will need to change this there.

     // Controls what scopes auto complete will be triggered in "auto_complete_selector": "source - comment, text.lettuce.feature",